AndreasG11/MAE224/Lab-2:-Pipe-Flow.md

 <img src="https://github.com/d008/MAE224/blob/master/equations/lab%202%205.png">
 </p>

-Remember that you only know the flow rate at two locations and make sure you are using the correct one!
-Think of how you can isolate each pipe and get the right flow rate.
+Remember that you only know the flow rate at two locations- make sure you are using the correct one!
+Think of how you can isolate each pipe and get the correct flow rate.

-In this experiment, the quality of the data contributes to your grade so make sure you take enough data points and also make sure you’re waiting enough time for the setup to stabilize when you change the flow rate (this may take upwards of 40 seconds).
+In this experiment, the quality of the data contributes to your grade so make sure you take enough data points and make sure you’re waiting enough time for the setup to stabilize when you change the flow rate (this may take upwards of 40 seconds).

 #Extra Credit
 -  Think of alternative ways by which you can estimate the flow rate in the small pipe and try to implement them in order to verify the relation for laminar flow.